keajs/kea-docs/docs/plugins/waitfor.md

----
-id: waitfor
+# waitfor
-title: WaitFor
-sidebar_label: WaitFor
----

 Sometimes when doing Server Side Rendering (SSR) or [testing](/docs/BROKEN) your logic, you might want to `await` for an action.
 This is what the [kea-waitfor](https://github.com/keajs/kea-waitfor) plugin does!

 :::note Keep In Mind
-`kea-waitfor` in not (YET!) designed to be used in listeners.
-Only use it outside your logic, like in tests or in a Server Side Rendering context.
+`kea-waitfor` in mostly designed to be used in like in tests or in a Server Side Rendering context, not in listeners.

-However, if you're feeling lucky and use it anyway in a listener, remember to add a [`breakpoint`](/docs/BROKEN) after the wait!
+However, if you're feeling lucky, remember to add a [`breakpoint`](/docs/BROKEN) after the wait!
 :::

-# Installation
+## Installation

 First install the [`kea-waitfor`](https://github.com/keajs/kea-waitfor) package: